LiLabAtVT/LabPlayGround/HOWTO_OOD.md

 sbatch TestOOD_012425.sh
 ```

 This will generate a "slurm_xxxxx.out" file.
-See [example].
+See [example](HOWTO_OOD/slurm-68618.out).
 Follow the instructions in this file.
 Open a terminal in your own computer and type in the command:
 ```
 ssh -N -L 8787:owl002:41399 songli@LOGIN-HOST
 ```